thehottgame/theHoTTGameGuide/docs/source/getting-started/about-hott-game.rst

 Installing Agda and the Cubical Agda library
 ============================================

-If you are a MacOS or Windows user we recommend you follow instructions on :ref:`installation`.
+If you are would like detailed instructions on how to install agda and a supportive text editor - in particular if you use MacOS or Windows - we recommend you follow instructions on :ref:`installation`.
 More general instructions follow: